Management of cats in Australia

 - Cats should be desexed prior to puberty (less than four months of age) to eliminate unplanned breeding, and minimise urine spraying, roaming and fighting.
 Prepubertal desexing of cats should be encouraged by owner education, adoption of veterinary practice policies to make prepubertal desexing routine practice and incentives such as a reduction in registration fees (where cats are registered) for cats desexed prior to puberty.

 - All cat breeders should be licensed, registered and adhere to relevant state or territory codes of practice.

-Sufficient resources must be made available to further study the effect of feral cats on native fauna.
-Studies should include the interrelationship between predators (including feral cats, foxes and other predators), habitat destruction and prey (including birds, rodents, rabbits and native fauna).
+- More resources must be made available to further study the effect of feral cats on native fauna.

 Other relevant policies and position statements